tatsumoto-ren/tatsumoto-ren.github.io/blog/resources.md

 Anti-features:

-* Includes links to nonfree software.
+* Includes links to non-free software.
 * Includes links to Discord servers.
 Discord is known for spying on and politically suppressing its users.
 * Contains outdated information.